andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-account-set-up/index.md

 Now repeat until you have finished creating all the new products you wish to create.
 You should end up with a product list similar to this.

-{% image "./stripe-products-list.png", "List of products on Stripe %}
+{% image "./stripe-products-list.png", "List of products on Stripe" %}

 Congrats you have now successfully added your shop products to Stripe.
 Stay tuned for the next update where we will display your shop products in your shop.